Etejerina/a-walk-in-python/day_2.md

 ## What are variables?

 Variables in Python are containers for storing data.
 There is no reserved word for declaring a variables.
-Yo just go like this...
+You just go like this...

 ```python
 a = "Hello world!"